Home >> Blampied >> Magazines >>

 Hutchinson & Co., 34, Paternoster Row, London E.C.4

 Woman was a high quality and relatively costly monthly magazine that was devoted to Beauty Culture, Health, Home Decoration, Fashions and Fiction.
 It lasted for 63 issues between April 1924 and July 1929 (there was a double issue in June and July, 1926 for some reason).
-It's uncommon and I have only five issues.
+I have 19 of 24 issues containing illustrations by Blampied.

 The magazine seems to be aimed at posh women as there were articles written by Lady Angela Forbes, Lady Dorothy Mills, Lady Kitty Vincent, Lady Delia Huntingdon, Lady Brittain, Lady Henley, Lady Ridley and the Baroness Skornik, on subjects such as 'A Perfect Wife', 'Lingerie', and 'What makes woman beautiful'.
 But there were also short stories by well known writers such as E.F.
 Benson, Stacy Aumonier and Mrs Belloc-Lowndes, the sister of Hilaire Belloc.